Targeting Farmers’ Markets in Utah: Understanding Fresh Produce Pricing

 Figure 1: Pricing Comparison by Basket for Grocery Stores and Farmers’ Markets

-The Sale Lake City Downtown farmers’ market was on average the most expensive of the four farmers’ markets compared (see Table 3).
+The Salt Lake City Downtown farmers’ market was on average the most expensive of the four farmers’ markets compared (see Table 3).
 Some of the items with the highest premiums included red potatoes, cucumbers normal, zucchini, and broccoli.
 The Ogden Farmers’ market was the second most expensive of all the locations, but had the highest premiums compared to surrounding grocery stores.
 This is something that growers should be aware of, as a large basket of conventional produce at the Ogden Farmers’ Market had an 81% premium, or $41 difference, compared to the low-price local grocery store.
 Logan was the third most expensive farmers’ market and Kaysville the least expensive.
 In-season fruits, such as raspberries, cantaloupe, and watermelon, were often more expensive at these two markets.
 Both were competitively priced to their surrounding grocery stores.

 Table 3: Conventional Large Basket Fresh Produce Price Comparison for Farmers’ Markets